VISIONS OF ZHIVA IN VILNIUS

 A cat is not obliged to love its owner but must help in time of need.

 While Užupis continues to be the creative heart of Vilnius, the laissez-faire atmosphere has spread further into the city.
 People seem to be comfortable with their own selves, they don’t try to be anything else (compared to Riga and Tallinn which came across as a bit tryhard in my opinion).
 The reasons for this might be rooted in history.
-Whereas the latter two were rich Hansa cities back in the day, it happened a bunch of times that people of Vilnius woke up to be living in another country than they went to bed in.
-Last time that happened was as late as 1920 when the region was annexed by Poland.
+Whereas the latter two were rich Hansa cities back in the day, it happened several times that people of Vilnius woke up to be living in another country than they went to bed in.
+Last such occurance was as late as 1920 when Poland annexed the region.
 Kaunas then became the temporary capital until Vilnius returned under the sovereignty of Lithuania in 1939.
 In that time, only about one percent of the population was Lithuanian – the city was historically split between the Poles, Russians, and Jews.
 Today the majority is Lithuanian, but the population remains diverse.

 Our conversation centered around Lithuanian music history and the contemporary independent scene with the focus on rock because that’s not only the default genre for George and Mark but also the genre that continues to be hugely popular in this Baltic republic – there’s even an English language Wikipedia article on rock music in Lithuania.
 We talked about rock music as a means of dissent against the Soviet regime, about the sometimes awkward dialogue between the older and the younger generation and the obstacles young musicians in smaller countries face.
 We agreed that changes are underway – but some issues have roots so deep it will take a long time to pull them out.